10 reasons why you should be art blogging

 4, Be the artist you want to be

 Which words best describe you and your work?
 Or which words describe how you would like yourself to be thought of?
 Are you knowledgeable, trustworthy, educated, motivational, funny, creative?
 A blog is a wonderful way of sharing your personality and establishing yourself as a certain type of artist.

 As a textile artist, this can be even more essential; fiber is a tactile medium.
-Think in terms of sensory word; silky, smooth, rough, course.
+Think in terms of the sensory word; silky, smooth, rough, course.

 5, Letting us in

 Have you noticed how people love to feel they have access to privileged information?
 You can use this human instinct to your advantage.
-Give readers a sneak peak of a piece of work in progress, tell them about your processes and techniques, or talk about what has inspired a particular piece.
+Give readers a sneak peek of a piece of work in progress, tell them about your processes and techniques, or talk about what has inspired a particular piece.

 6, Going viral